spritesapp/spritesapp.github.io/_posts/2014-10-07-displaying-your-google-analytics-data-in-sprites.md

 ![Google Analytics - Any data](/assets/img/posts/ga-anydata.png "Google Analytics - Any data")

-So, you simply select the dimension (in this case, "Platform or Device: Browser") and the metric (in this case, "Sessions: Sessions") and Sprites will display a nice-looking bar chart based on this information.
+So, you simply select the dimension (in this case, "Platform or Device: Browser") and the metric (in this case, "Sessions: Sessions") and Sprites will show a nice-looking bar chart based on this information.
 Again, all this should be really straightforward for people who used to work with custom reports in Google Analytics.

-Searching for specific dimension or metric is also extremely simply: just start typing what you're looking for and Sprites will offer you options based on what's available in Google Analytics:
+Searching for specific dimension or metric is also extremely simple: just start typing what you're looking for and Sprites will offer you options based on what's available in Google Analytics:

 ![Google Analytics - Suggestions](/assets/img/posts/ga-autocomplete.png "Google Analytics - Suggestions")